lightning/bolts/02-peer-protocol.md

 The sender can unconditionally give initial funds to the receiver using a non-zero `push-msat`, and this is one case where the normal reserve mechanism doesn't apply.
 However, like any other on-chain transaction, this payment is not certain until the funding transaction has been confirmed sufficiently (may be double-spent) and may require a separate method to prove payment via on-chain confirmation.

-The `feerate-per-kw` is generally only a concern to the sender (who pays the fees), but that is also the feerate paid by HTLC transactions; thus unresonably large fee rates can also penalize the reciepient.
+The `feerate-per-kw` is generally only a concern to the sender (who pays the fees), but that is also the feerate paid by HTLC transactions; thus unreasonably large fee rates can also penalize the recipient.

 #### Future